Sign up for Chalkbeat Chicago’s free daily newsletter to keep up with the latest education news.

 The district also did not include a $175 million pension payment for non-teaching staff that CPS began paying in 2020 when Johnson’s predecessor, Lori Lightfoot, was in office.
 Johnson opposed that cost shift before he became mayor, but has now asked CPS to continue paying it as he works to close a $223 million deficit in the city’s current budget and a nearly $1 billion deficit projected for 2025.

 Johnson was expected to deliver his city budget proposal in a speech to City Council on Oct.
-16, but Crain’s Chicago Business reported last week that could be delayed until Oct.
-30, which would be after the school board’s next scheduled meeting.
+16, but earlier this week the mayor’s office announced Johnson would deliver his budget on Oct.
+30, a week after the school board is scheduled to meet.

 Over the summer, Johnson asked CPS to take out a short-term loan to help pay for the cost of the pension payment and the added expenses of contracts for the teachers and principals unions.
 Martinez and the board refused, in fear that taking on such a loan would saddle the district with high-interest rates and deepen its looming deficit for years to come.